fleetdm/fleet/handbook/security.md

 | Control user access to apps that use less secure sign-in technology and make accounts more vulnerable.  | Disable access to less secure apps (Recommended) |

 #### API Access
 Google Workspace makes it easy for users to add tools to their workflows, usually having these tools authenticate to their Google applications and data via Oauth.
-To limit overhead, we only mark as restricted services that we consider high risk.
-We then approve applications that require access to this data on a case-by-case basis.
+We mark all Google services as *restricted*, but we allow the use of OAuth for simple authentication as well as the use of less dangerous privileges on Gmail and Drive.
+We then approve applications that require more privileges on a case-by-case basis.

 This level of security allows users to authenticate to web applications with their Google account, which exposes little information beyond what they would provide in a form to create an account and protects confidential data while keeping everything managed.